 Want to learn how to say drink in Korean?
-The most common verb is 마시다 – but how do you actually use it in real sentences?
+The most common verb is 마시다 (masida) – but how do you actually use it in real sentences?
+Knowing the dictionary form is one thing, but knowing how to say drink in Korean in a natural, conversational way is what makes you sound like a pro.

 In this guide, I’ll show you 3 everyday ways to use 마시다 naturally, explain the grammar behind it, and give you simple sentence breakdowns.
-Whether you’re ordering drinks at a cafe or telling someone to drink water, you’ll know exactly what to say.
+Whether you’re ordering drinks at a cafe or telling someone to drink water in Korean, you’ll know exactly what to say.

 Original Korean Sentence